GabeJRodrigues/Parental_Leave_Project/README.md

 ## Data Import

-The [raw dataset](./data/parental_leave_raw.csv) from Maven was saved as an Excel Worksheet and loaded into Microsoft SQL Server using the 64-bit import wizard, and SQL was used to perform data cleaning to ensure the accuracy and relevance of the data in order to answer the key analysis questions.
+The [raw dataset](./data/parental_leave_raw.csv) from Maven was saved as an Excel Worksheet and loaded into Microsoft SQL Server as ParentalLeave table using the 64-bit Import and Export Wizard.

 ## SQL Data Cleaning

+The ParentalLeave table was subjected to data cleaning using SQL to ensure the accuracy and relevance of the data in order to answer the key analysis questions.

 Industry and SubIndustry were split into two columns. ([See the SQL queries used for this task](SQLqueries/SplittingIndustrySubIndustry.sql))